DIR Return Create A Forum - Home

 known by the Greeks as Aethiopia.

-Kingdom of Kush persisted as a major regional power until the
+The Kingdom of Kush persisted as a major regional power until

-fourth century AD when it weakened and disintegrated from
+the fourth century AD when it weakened and disintegrated from

 internal rebellion amid worsening climatic conditions.
 Meroë was